mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 ## Ideal Candidate Profile (as an example):
 * Solid background in machine learning and physics.
 * Strong coding skills (Python experience is essential).
-* Familiarity with ML libraries (e.g., JAX, PyTorch, TensorFlow).
+* Experience with one of the following Machine Learning libraries: JAX, PyTorch, or TensorFlow.
 * Research experience and a curiosity-driven mindset.
 * Strong communication and collaboration skills.